Can your Fitbit cause skin irritation or rashes? Unfortunately, yes. Learn what I did to prevent my Fitbit from causing my skin to react.

 However, that is not as convenient as it should be.

-Ideally, Fitbit (or third-parties) would offer sweat-resistant plugs (that also perform dual duty as anti-dust) for all Fitbit models.
-However, Fitbit does not produce these items and most third-party producers only offer them for older model Fitbits like the Surge or Charge (1st generation.)
+Ideally, Fitbit (or third parties) would offer sweat-resistant plugs (that also perform dual duty as anti-dust) for all Fitbit models.
+However, Fitbit does not produce these items, and most third-party producers only offer them for older model Fitbits like the Surge or Charge (1st generation.)

 Cover your Fitbit with tape!

-So, in lieu of a custom plug, the next best option is to manually cover the charging contacts with a small piece of tape.
-Some folks use plain old invisible tape while others recommend microporous hypoallergenic paper, surgical cloth, fabric, or silicone tape.
+Some folks use plain old invisible tape, while others recommend microporous hypoallergenic paper, surgical cloth, fabric, or silicone tape.
 Even using a small piece of a band-aid seems to do the trick!

-Just make sure you cover only the charging pins, not the other sensors!
+Make sure you cover only the charging pins, not the other sensors!

 The downside is you likely need to change this cover routinely–sometimes once per day or after removing the tape cover for charging.